CalumRaine/Synth/README.md

 Or host it locally: `python -m http.server` and then open `localhost:8000` in your favourite browser.

+(Currently only tested in Google Chrome).

 ## To Do

 * Add preset patches
 * Improve naming of input elements to assist screen readers
 * Try reusing oscillators/nodes instead of creating/disposing
+    * This doesn't seem necessary now I fixed the memory leak

 ## Future Considerations